Caparrini/mloptimizer/README.md

 # mloptimizer

-**mloptimizer** is a Python module for hyperparameter optimization in machine learning using genetic algorithms.
+**mloptimizer** is a Python library for optimizing hyperparameters of machine learning algorithms using genetic algorithms.
+With mloptimizer, you can find the optimal set of hyperparameters for a given machine learning model and dataset, which can significantly improve the performance of the model.
+The library supports several popular machine learning algorithms, including decision trees, random forests, and gradient boosting classifiers.
+The genetic algorithm used in mloptimizer provides an efficient and flexible approach to search for the optimal hyperparameters in a large search space.

 ### Installation